ybatsiun/interview-assignment/README.md

 #### Summary

-I have covered all functionality that were required below including new test creation.
+I have covered all functionality that were required below including new post creation.
 Installation instructions didn't change.

 - React-redux, thunk and Material UI were mainly used. npm library for infinite scroll was used for posts container.
 - There are smoke tests for each of components
-- There is only one only one domain for now - posts.
+- There is only one domain for now - posts.
 Project structure ( services,actions, reducers) allows to easily add domains thus extending the app.

 #### Outro